 1. Focus on change management: When you go live with a product, it is a fundamental change in the way the user operates; it is a huge change for them.

 This focus on change management can be carried out through marketing or gamification.
-For instance, we create games that replicate scenarios - Say the fastest user to create 10 indents - etc, to build awareness and engagement.
+For instance, we incentivize the fastest user to create 10 indents, to build awareness and engagement.

 2. Shift to a Value Delivery approach: At our end, we wanted to rethink how we tend to think of a client as out of our focus after go-live.
 We changed the name of our team from Customer Success and Implementation to Value Delivery.
 This brings a clear focus to the team.